unfoldingWord/translationCore/API_Doc.md

 When a component registers a callback with a certain *eventType*, every time `emitEvent()` is called with that same *eventType*, that callback will run automatically.

-The callback should take one parameter called *params*.
+The callback function should take one parameter called *params*.

-This function should be called during a components' `componentWillMount()`.
+`registerEventListener` should be called during a components' `componentWillMount()`.

 There is no limit on how many listeners can listen for a type of event.